Nasya : The nasal route to better health

 Shamana:- This process involves administering medications like powder, tablets, decoction into the body by simply consuming it.

 The Panchakarma treatment is primarily a part of the Shodhana form of treatment and holds extreme importance.
-Nasya therapy is part of the five administered treatments in Panchakarma.
+Nasya karma is part of the five administered treatments in Panchakarma.
 It refers to the process of medication given through the nasal route, involving various herbal formulations composed of ghee, powder, fresh juice or oil.
 It is considered to be very effective when used in the right manner.

-How Nasya works
+How Nasya work?

 When the medicated herbal formula is taken in through the nostrils, it flows through, to reach the membrane of the brain.
 This alerts the nerves that connect the scalp and the brain, thereby helping with improving the quality of hair follicles.